Rostyslav Dotsenko

-Rostyslav Dotsenko (19 April 1931 in Kyiv – 24 October 2012 in Kyiv) – Ukrainian translator, literary critic, author of aphorisms and maxims.
-Member of the National Writers Union of Ukraine.
-Political prisoner of Stalin's concentration camps (10 years).
+Rostyslav Dotsenko (19 April 1931 in Kyiv – 24 October 2012 in Kyiv) was a Ukrainian translator, literary critic, and author of aphorisms and maxims.
+He was a member of the National Writers Union of Ukraine and a political prisoner of Stalin's concentration camps for 10 years.

 Biography

 Rostyslav Dotsenko was born in Kyiv 1931.
 After graduating Kiev school No. 92 entered Kiev Taras Shevchenko National University on the department of Ukrainian Philology.

 On 14 February 1953 he was arrested on charges of "Ukrainian bourgeois nationalism."
-In May of the same year he was judged with fellow students Hryhoriy Voloschuk and Mykola Adamenko.
-According to the Article 54 part 10 and part 11 of the second part of Ukrainian SSR Criminal Code he was sentenced to 8 years of corrective labour camps with confiscation of property.
+In May of the same year, he was judged with fellow students Hryhoriy Voloschuk and Mykola Adamenko.
+According to the Article 54 part 10 and part 11 of the second part of Ukrainian SSR Criminal Code, he was sentenced to 8 years of corrective labour camps with confiscation of property.

 From 1953 to 1956 Rostyslav Dotsenko was serving his sentence in Volga concentration camps involved in hydroelectric construction.
 In the spring of 1955, a dozen of political prisoners were convicted of youthful non-conformism and organized oppositional to ruling Soviet elites as "Group of revolutionary Marxists" Rostyslav Dotsenko was one of the active members of this group as he is the co-author of the program and statutory documents of the group.
 Communist Party interpreted these documents as "reactionary party of fascistic type" due to the GRM provocateur, the group was discovered in April 1956.
 In April 1956, its members (A. Sukhodolskyi, R. Dotsenko, J. Mazur, D. Pysarev, D. Slobodyan, V. Cherepanov, A. Stasishkis, A. Myroshnichenko, A. Ahbalov and others) were arrested and trialled in September of the same year.
 Rostyslav Dotsenko under the Articles 58–10, 58–11 RSFSR Criminal Code got another 7 years of imprisonment.
 The new sentence started in October 1956 and until May 1957 Rostyslav Dotsenko served in Khabarovsk; then from June 1957 to April 1960 in Irkutsk and from April 1960 to April 1963 in Mordovia.